What Is a Website Audit

 A complete website audit discovers discrepancies that may result in Google penalties.
 Penalties affect ranking on Google’s search engine rankings page (SERP).
 The audit also assesses how vulnerable the website is to security breaches.

 SEO Audits Make Large Enterprises More Profitable

+For a large company, audits offer a lot more than discovering errors.
 Enterprises become more profitable through SEO audits.
 They allow companies to backout search to discover new revenue opportunities.
 They also help uncover the most profitable areas of search.
-As well as how your online presence affects profitability online and offline.
+As well as how their online presence affects profitability both online and offline.